gpt-cmdr/ras-commander/Comprehensive_Library_Guide.md

 3. **Parallel Execution Problems**:
    - Reduce the number of `max_workers` if you're experiencing memory issues.
    - Ensure each worker has sufficient resources (cores, memory) to run a plan.
+   - Adjust `num_cores` based on your system's capabilities and the complexity of your models.

 4. **File Access Errors**:
    - Verify that you have read/write permissions for the project directory.